 Step 4.
 Research Your Organic Competitors on Social Media

 First, you need to know who your organic competitors are.
 Your organic search competitors are businesses that are nearest to you in search results (not who you think they are from a business perspective).
-You also want to get a handle on who ranks in the top 3 positions in a Google search as these are the top players in your industry.
+You also want to get a handle on who ranks in the top three positions in a Google search as these are the top players in your industry.

-A good way to get insight on your competitors is by seeing who they follow on social media and identifying influencers in their industry.
+A good way to get insight into your competitors is by seeing who they follow on social media and identifying influencers in their industry.
 The audience you are targeting will likely be following these people as well.

 Once you’ve identified your competitors, use SimilarWeb to research their websites.

 Put on your spy hat and nose around to see who they’re attracting on social media, then follow those same people and engage with them as well.
-You can learn a lot from watching your competitors — wins and fails, hits and misses, successes and stagnation.
+You can learn a lot from watching your competitors — wins and fails, hits and misses, successes, and stagnation.
 They are saving you the trouble of trial and error.